skyward-er/boardcore/src/shared/utils/Registry/README.md

 be then written by the thread.
 - `load`: Loads into the vector the saved configuration from the backend.
 Returns false if none is saved.
 - `clear`: Clears/deletes the configuration in buffers and underlying backend

+## The serializer
+The serializer simply taken a configuration, it serialize or deserialize it following the format specified above.
+It isolates the serialize and de-serialize procedure from the frontend by making it simpler and more coherent.